 Once we really understood those aspects, I had a series of discussions with our CTO, developers, and trusted relationships in the tech community.
-They showed me Community Cloud offered a shortcut instead of a custom development solution — and we needed a shortcut.
+They showed me Experience Cloud offered a shortcut instead of a custom development solution — and we needed a shortcut.
 Simply building a dashboard for wellness data could take months.
 We like to avoid 100% custom development where we can, but understood it would let us do anything.
-Community Cloud gave us the option of avoiding custom most of the time — and embracing it when it made a real difference.
-We built the experience with "clicks not code" (to quote Salesforce) as much as possible.
-For the user interface, we developed the exact experience we wanted to deliver within Community Cloud.
+Experience Cloud gave us the option of avoiding custom most of the time — and embracing it when it made a real difference.
+We built the experience with “clicks not code” (to quote Salesforce) as much as possible.
+For the user interface, we developed the exact experience we wanted to deliver within Experience Cloud.
 Even with some in-house development, our small team was able to create the digital experience in two weeks.

 It’s important to understand the line between good enough and perfection.
 If you wait until your product or service is perfect, you’ll never launch.
 Getting out the door is a critical part of the pivot.